 - What is SDN?
 Why is this important?

-- Who will lead the project?
-How will it be governed?
+- Who leads the project?
+How is it governed?

-- How are decisions made in this project?
+- How are decisions made in the project?

-- What license will the project use?
+- What license does the project use?
 Why was that decision made?

 - How does one get elected to the TSC?

 - Is OpenDaylight's source code development visible to everyone?

 - Why was The Linux Foundation chosen to host this project?

 - Why does collaborative development and open source software make sense for this work?